visum/bit-box/README.md

 A music machine made in the browser

+## Features

+* 99% browser metal
+* No build/transpile
+* Even tests run in the browser
+* ES6 modules
+* WebComponents (lit-html is the only imported library)

+## Overview

+_Much of the below is aspirational as I'm just starting development_

 BitBox is a system that can be configured with a series of modules connected together in arbitrary networks intended for web audio synthesis.

-Predefined configurations of module networks can be provided on a “reel” which describes time-stamped instructions in BitBox Reel Language, or BBRL (pronounced “burbble”).

 While BitBox is designed with web-based music synthesis in mind, the machine can be used for a variety of sequencing, audio processing and event routing tasks, including MIDI or other hardware devices.